-Shipping papers also must list an emergency response telephone number.
+Shipping papers also must list an emergency response telephone number (see page 105).
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.